 - Criminal record certificate.
 Applicants who are of legal age must present the original and a copy of the criminal record certificate issued by the country, or countries, of residence in the past 5 years.
 Foreign documents must be legalized or apostilled and, where appropriate, must be accompanied by an official translation into Spanish.

 - Medical certificate.
-The original plus a copy of a medical certificate certifying that the applicant does not suffer from diseases that may have serious repercussions for public health in accordance with the International Health Regulations of 2005.
+The original plus a copy of a medical certificate certifying that the applicant does not suffer from diseases that may have serious repercussions for public health in accordance with the International Health Regulations.
 Foreign documents must be legalized or apostilled and, where appropriate, accompanied by an official translation into Spanish.

 - Proof of residence in the consular demarcation.
 To do this you must prove your UK address; this can be by any means, utility bills, bank statements, etc.